He Pan (Jin dynasty): Life

 Before the recruitment of so many soldiers, Wang Jun wanted to report the proposal to the capital.
-However, He Pan disagreed and told him that although Jin officials wanted to conquer Wu, many were still doubtful and fearful about the project therefore they may prevent any advancement under the form of discussions.
+However, He Pan disagreed and told him that although Jin officials wanted to conquer Wu, many were still doubtful and fearful about the project.
+Therefore, they may prevent any advancement by using discussions as a pretext.
 In that case, the soldiers wouldn't be levied and the ships not completed in time.
 He highlighted the importance of quick actions in those operations and advised him to start before they reported it so there would be no way to stop the invasion plan.
 Wang Jun then remarked that going deep in the forests looking for the specified wood such as pine and cypresses then bring him back here for the construction of boats would be an hazardous task.
 He Pan answered that many structures are built from this wood, encouraging him to use it from those present in the cities or found on the market.
 Accentuating the importance of speed.
 Wang Jun agreed with He Pan's proposal and tasked him with overseeing the shipbuilding process.

 During the winter, He Pan was sent as an envoy to Luoyang.
 He suggested that in order to achieve their goals, they needed to gain the trust of influential people, such as Yang Hu, an ally of the state.
 He Pan traveled from Luoyang to Jing province, discussing the military strategy with Zong Ting (宗廷), who was initially unconvinced.
 He then met with Yang Hu and together, they planned the key points of the military campaign against the Wu kingdom.

 Yang Hu was delighted with the plans, and they eventually submitted a request to launch the campaign against Wu.
 Soon after, Wang Jun was promoted to the position of Prancing Dragon General (龍驤將軍), with He Pan appointed as Gentleman of the Palace (郎中).
 Sima Yan appreciated his ability and knew that He Pan was a talented military instructor therefore he ordered him to keep serving as advisor to the army.
 He Pan frequently traveled to Luoyang on official business.
 At that time, he was not yet married, but the Excellency of Works (司空), Pei (裴) admired his talents and arranged for his daughter to betrothed him.